 We will help you in your selection of equipment to bring, it depends a lot upon the season you arrive here or where you are going, so please see our basic equipment lists besides each tour or e-mail us for a complete gear list.

 The guides are knowledgeable in methods to reduce your impact in the environment and culture of Nepal.
 They will help you minimize the negative impacts of your travels.
-They will also inform you on how to not be offending to the culture of the people.
+They will also inform you on small cultural nuances to make sure you are well versed in dealing with situations in a sensitive manner.

 Finally, they also have a wealth of information about the area you are traveling in and about Nepal in general.